grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 with `inst.dsp` and `effect.dsp` in the same folder, and the number of outputs of the instrument matching the number of inputs of the effect, has to be used.

-Polyphonic-ready `faust2xx` scripts will then compile the polyphonic instrument and the effect, combine them in sequence, and create a ready-to-use DSP.
+Polyphonic ready `faust2xx` scripts will then compile the polyphonic instrument and the effect, combine them in sequence, and create a ready-to-use DSP.

 ### Custom Memory Manager